mroderick/blog.jekyll/geeks-welcome-to-berlin/index.md

 **Idea**: You can even buy an all-day ticket (AB for TXL, ABC for SXF) before you even leave your home, and be ready to just step on the train/bus/tram when you arrive in Berlin.

-Also, Google has added Berlin public transit to the routing in the Maps apps on iOS, I suspect that means it's already in Android.
+Both Apple Maps on iOS and Google Maps (iOS, Android) have routing in Berlin via public transit.

+Another great option for routing is [Citymapper](https://citymapper.com/berlin?set_region=de-berlin), they also provide apps for both iOS and Android.

 ### BVG - tickets

-You can buy tickets in all Rail, S-bahn, U-bahn stations as well as on trams and busses, and even using the official BVG apps (see above).
+You can buy tickets in all Rail, S-bahn, U-bahn stations as well as on trams and busses.
+The easiest way to buy tickets is using the official BVG apps (see above).

 The [Tickets & Fares](http://www.bvg.de/index.php/en/17182/name/Single+Tickets+and+Day+Ticket.html) page should have all the information you need.